 12 pm for ages 1.5–3 years

 2:30 pm for ages 3–5 years

-Christine Martin, Chair or our Early Childhood department, will be on-site to answer any questions about our sequence of classes and expectations for both parent and child as participants in the Early Childhood program.
-Email firstname.lastname@example.org to schedule an appointment.
-Visit this link to learn about our classes.
+Christine Martin, Chair of our Early Childhood department, will be on-site to answer any questions about our sequence of classes and expectations for both parent and child as participants in the Early Childhood program.
+Email email@example.com to schedule an appointment.

 We’ve created the Early Childhood curriculum to follow an age-appropriate sequence to help students prosper as they develop.

 Babes in Colburnland is based on Music Learning Theory for Newborn and Young Children, written and developed by Professor Edwin E. Gordon.
 At the core of his philosophy is “audiation,” a process through which infants convert sound to music, thereby giving the tones more meaning much like the spoken word is giving meaning as a language.
 Our specially trained instructors work with parents and infants to cultivate developmental listening skills with activities to help children absorb music concepts.
 Teachers design sensory experiences to fascinate and captivate children.
 As classes progress, infants move from being merely receptive to engaging in an active role.

 Ages: 7–17 months